Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 The make file can be ran by using the command `make build` to build the container and `make run` to run the container.
 The container can be accessed on port 80.

+### Milestone Retrospective

+#### Short Term Learnings

+Looking back at the goals that were set at the beginning of the phase, unfortunately they were only partially completed.
+This is due to the fact that we were originally set back by our client meeting times, and then further set back by the fact that we were unable to get the Web Viewer Add-In working.
+However, we were able to get the RestAPI server working and it is able to record votes, and we were able to get the websocket connection working, so that the data can be sent to the presentation client.
+We were also able to get the RestAPI server containerized using Docker, so that it can be easily deployed.

 #### Long Term Learnings

-// link back to aims and objectives, double check markscheme

 Reflecting on what I have learned in this phase, a key point for me would be to not underestimate task sizes.
 Not only this, but I have also learned that what might not work for other people, doesn't mean it won't work for your use case, just set your expectations right.

-I have also learned that I need to be more proactive in asking for help when I am stuck, as I spent a lot of time trying to figure out why the Websocket connection was not being established, as it would have saved time if I had asked for help earlier.
+I have also learned that I need to be more proactive in asking for help when I am stuck, as I spent a lot of time trying to figure out why the Web Viewer was not loading sites, when I could have asked for help and saved myself a lot of time.

 ## Phase 2 Development